fleetdm/fleet/handbook/product.md

   a link to the correct page in the Fleet EE (scratchpad) Figma.
 This page is where the design specifications live.

-* Add the ":product" and ":architect" labels to the issue and remove all other labels.
-This will add the issue to the [🛸 Product board on ZenHub](https://app.zenhub.com/workspaces/--product-6192dd66ea2562000faea25c/board?repos=309820286).
-In the ZenHub board, move the issue into the "Architect" column in the product board.
+* Add the issue to the 🏛 Architect column in [the 🛸 Product project](https://github.com/orgs/fleetdm/projects/27).
 This way, an architect on the engineering team knows that the issue is ready for engineering specification and later, engineering estimation.

 #### Priority drafting